music-encoding/guidelines/_guidelines-v3/19-ptrref/01-ptrrefmodule.md

 An element is a ‘link’ when it has an attribute whose value is a reference to the ID of one or more other elements.
 The links discussed in this chapter are the {% include link elem="ptr" %} and the {% include link elem="ref" %} elements.
 These elements indicate an association between themselves (or one of their ancestors) and one or more other entities, either inside the same document or elsewhere.
 An association between two elements in the same document is said to be an ‘internal’ link, while an association that involves an entity outside the current document is called an ‘external’ link.
 However, either element can be used for either purpose.

-The two elements share a set of common attributes that are inherited from the {% include link att-class="att.pointing" %} class:
+The two elements share a set of common attributes that are inherited from the {% include link att="pointing" %} class:

 {:.gloss}
 **@target**: allows the use of one or more previously-undeclared URIs to identify an external electronic object.